 Is Fraxel worth it?

+Yes!
 Fraxel is an amazing cosmetic laser treatment.
-Many celebrities and actors have had Fraxel treatments to rejuvenate the skin.
+Many celebrities and actors have had Fraxel treatments to rejuvenate the skin to prepare for the high-definition cameras.
 Fraxel has proven results for sun damage, acne scars, fine lines, and sun spots.
 Commitment to the series of treatments yields outstanding results.

-When considering having any cosmetic dermatology procedure on your face, it is best to consult a board certified dermatologist who has the experience and skills to perform Fraxel laser treatment.
-A board certified dermatologist or plastic surgeon will have advanced training in lasers and skin care that technicians at a spa do not have.
-Be sure to google your treating physician to make sure that they are certified in this procedure and have years of experience in treating cosmetic patients with lasers.
+When considering having any cosmetic dermatology procedure on your face, it is best to consult a board-certified dermatologist who has the experience and skills to perform Fraxel laser treatment.
+A board-certified dermatologist or plastic surgeon will have advanced training in lasers and skin care that technicians at a spa do not have.
+Be sure to research your treating physician to ensure that they are certified in Fraxel and have years of experience in treating cosmetic patients with lasers.

 Additional Fraxel & Laser Resurfacing FAQs